ECO420 Corporate Governance

 Requirements for course approval

-One assignment and student presentation of project.
+Two assignments and student presentation of project.

-4 hours written school exam.
+4 hours written school exam (in english).

 A - F.